RHIT-CSSE/csse332/syllabus.md

 There is one term project consisting of three milestones spread across the entire quarter.
 This project replaces the BareMetalOS assignments in the previous version of the class.
 I highly recommend that you work on this assignment in pairs.
-Group members can be from either section 03 or section 04.

 There are also 6 ADVANCED assignments.
 Advanced assignments generally involve trickier programming but explore more interesting topics.